 The conventional kitty litter consists of filler made from clay and/or sometimes silica.
 You know what silica is.
 Silica comes in those really small envelopes inside new aspirin bottles, shoeboxes and beef jerky.
-Silica’s purpose; too maintain freshness.
+Silica’s purpose — to maintain freshness.

 The clay litter comes as Bentonite or Attapulgite/Montmorillonite.
 Bentonite known also as the “performance mineral,” can be found in a wide variety of products ranging from environmental products to hazardous waste control.
 Bentonite is dug out of the earth and processed in special manufacturing plants.
 Bentonite attracts water to its negative face and magnetically holds the water firmly in place.
 Bentonite can absorb up to 7-10 times its own weight.

-Transported to a special facility in large trucks, then loaded into long cylinder rotary dryers, the clay has approximately 15-20% of its moisture removed.
-The finished product contains a moisture content of between 7-10%.
-The bentonite then becomes processed into either a fine powder or granulated into small flakes, packaged for commercial use, the mixture becomes something cat owners now utilize; Scoopable Kitty Litter.
+Transported to a special facility in large trucks, then loaded into long cylinder rotary dryers, the clay has approximately 15-20 percent of its moisture removed.
+The finished product contains a moisture content of between 7-10 percent.
+The bentonite then becomes processed into either a fine powder or granulated into small flakes, packaged for commercial use, the mixture becomes something cat owners now utilize as Scoopable Kitty Litter.

 What A Waste